-The first step in buying a house was to determine how much we could afford to spend using the 2.5-times-your-income rule of thumb.
+The first step in homeownership was to determine how much we could afford to spend using the 2.5-times-your-income rule of thumb.
 My wife and I make a comfortable living that, in many parts of the country, would justify considering a Tudor mansion complete with servants and a lawn measured in zip codes.

-Having little success finding a traditional single-family dwelling in our price range (that wasn’t built on sacred Indian burial ground), we pursued other avenues.
-Our townhome options were a tad better and, looking closer, we saw some real advantages to buying one.
+Having little success finding a traditional single-family dwelling in our price range (that wasn’t built on sacred Indian burial ground), we pursued other homeownership avenues.
+Our town home options were a tad better and, looking closer, we saw some real advantages to buying one.

 We soon discovered it was the kind of fun that a panicked gazelle has after being pulled down by a pack of ravenous hyenas.
 “Parties,” in this context, turned out to mean “people with no discernible sense of humor” (as in “political party”).

 Going into the negotiations, we had our people, they had their people and I think their people even had people.
 It seemed like a lot of people for a structure that had only two bedrooms (and more distressingly, only two bathrooms).

 Fortunately, many of the people were certified inspectors of various specialty and weren’t sticking around for dinner.
 A seemingly endless parade of boot-wearing tradesmen traipsed through our intended town home guaranteeing its market value and pest-free status, simultaneously guaranteeing that we’d have to have all the carpeting replaced.

 Over the course of the day, they also checked the unit for structural damage, plumbing problems, faulty wiring and, we assumed, dead, decomposing bodies spackled-over inside the drywall.